ranjanin08/grimlock/README.md

 ### Data Format

-The basic data format used by Grimlock (though others are supported) is a row-oriented pipe separated file (each row is a single cell).
+The basic data format used by Grimlock (though others are supported) is a column-oriented pipe separated file (each row is a single cell).
 The first N fields are the coordinates, optionally followed by the variable type and codex (again pipe separated).
 If the variable type and codex are omitted from the data then they have to be provided by a __Dictionary__.
 The last field of each row is the value.

 In the example below the first field is a coordinate identifying an instance, the second field is a coordinate identifying a feature.
 The third and fourth columns are the variable type and codex respectively.
 The last column has the actual value.